neon-epsilon/getorganized/README.md

 Welcome to GetOrganized, a simple dashboard and tracker for your expenses, diet, working hours and for managing your shoppinglist.

-A working demo can be found here: [getorganizeddemo.ddns.net/](http://getorganizeddemo.ddns.net/)
+A live demo can be found here: [getorganizeddemo.ddns.net/](http://getorganizeddemo.ddns.net/)

 # Purpose

-I built this tool for my personal use because similar apps didn't do exactly what I wanted and I would need several apps for budgeting, calorie counting, etc. With GetOrganized, I have everything in one place.
+I built this tool for my personal use because similar apps did not do exactly what I wanted and I would need several apps for budgeting, calorie counting, etc. With GetOrganized, I have everything in one place.
 Additionally, I have direct access to my data and can analyze it e.g. in a Jupyter notebook or via SQL queries.

-Moreover, I use this project to learn about the different parts of web development and to try out interesting new technologies.
+Moreover, I used this project to learn about the different parts of web development and to try out interesting new technologies.
 To get a good idea of how everything works, I wrote everything myself from the bottom up with minimal use of frameworks - this is not just another Bootstrap app ;)

 # What does it do?

-At its core GetOrganized is a CRUD application: it allows you to enter and delete your expenses, consumed calories, etc. After entering or deleting an expense, the charts get updated, showing your expenses for the last 7 days and last month.
-To keep your budget in check, one can set a monthly goal for the expenses.
+At its core, GetOrganized is a CRUD application: it allows you to enter and delete your expenses, consumed calories, etc. The latter are visually represented in bar charts, which allow for a quick overview of your budget or diet.
+After entering or deleting an expense, the charts get updated, showing your expenses for the last 7 days and last month.
+To keep your budget or diet in check, one can set a monthly goal for the expenses or calories.
 (The goal is currently set by editing a corresponding database entry.)

 The generated charts look like this:

 ![chart_7_days](chart_7days_example.png)
 ![chart_progress](chart_progress_example.png)